 The Company has established a credit policy under which each new customer is analyzed individually for creditworthiness before the Company's standard payment and delivery terms and conditions are offered.
 The Company's review includes external ratings, when available, and in some cases bank references.
 Purchase limits are established for each customer, which represents the maximum open amount without requiring approval from the Risk Management Committee; these limits are reviewed quarterly.
-Certain key customers were offered extended payment terms on their purchases due to slow down from Covid-19 and budget approvals for government tenders.
-As s result, the Company had customers with overdue receivables on their books which resulted in the Company taking a bad debt provision on these overdue receivables which amounted to \$1,095,655 on March 31, 2022, (March 31, 2021-\$1,530,667).
+In prior years, certain key customers were offered extended payment terms on their purchases due to slow down from Covid-19 and budget approvals for government tenders.

+As a result, the Company had customers with overdue receivables on their books which resulted in the Company taking a bad debt provision on these overdue receivables which amounted to \$1,062,052 at March 31, 2023 (March 31, 2022 - \$1,056,393).

-More than 18% of the Company's customers have been active with the Company for over four years, and the impairment of \$1,095,655 (2020-\$1,530,667) in impairment loss has been recognized against these customers.
+More than 40% (2022 - 18%) of the Company's customers have been active with the Company for over four years, and the allowance for doubtful accounts of \$1,062,052 (2022 - \$1,056,393) has been recognized against these customers.
 In monitoring customer credit risk, customers are grouped according to their credit characteristics, including whether they are an individual or legal entity, whether they are a wholesale, retail or end-user customer, geographic location, industry, aging profile, maturity, and the existence of previous financial difficulties.
 Trade and other receivables relate mainly to the Company's wholesale customers.
 Customers that are graded as "high risk" are placed on a restricted customer list and monitored by the Company.